What is shingles?

 Around 1 in 5 people who have had chickenpox (usually in childhood) go on to develop shingles.
 That means that 10s of thousands of people in England and Wales will get shingles each year.

 Who can have the shingles vaccination?

-Shingles vaccination is available to all people aged 70 or 78.
+Shingles vaccination is available to everyone aged 70 to 79.

 When you're eligible, you can have the shingles vaccination at any time of year.